-Click the Edit DM button to access the CFM Delay Measurement (DM) settings.
+Click the Edit DM button to modify the DM settings of the specified entry.

-Click the Edit LM button to access the CFM Loss Measurement (LM) settings.
+Click the Edit LM button to modify the LM settings of the specified entry.

 After clicking the Show Detail button, the following page will appear.

 Figure 10-6 CFM Settings (Add MA, Add MEP, MEPID Detail) Window